 Media and Creative Industries are at the heart of rapid economic, social, cultural, technological and political transformations.
-Our research in Communication, Media and Cultural Studies explores the premises, manifestations and consequences of this change as a world shaped by mass communication is superseded by digital, networked societies through three central, yet overlapping themes: Participation, Practice and History.
+Our research in Communication, Media and Cultural Studies explores the premises, manifestations and consequences of this change as a world shaped by mass communication is superseded by digital, networked societies.

-Our subject group in Media and Journalism is home to Europe’s first dedicated centre for the research of participatory culture (CenPaC) to be launched in 2016.
-The Centre builds on our existing strengths and expertise in the study of media audiences, users, fans and enthusiasts and examines the profound impact of the rise of forms of participation and engagements in media, popular culture and beyond.
-Focusing on phenomena at the heart of digital culture and convergence media, work by members of the subject groups examines forms of effect, enthusiasm and fandom (as well as of dislike and ‘antifandom’), prosumption and produsers, new textual forms and user generated content arising out of the eroding boundaries between media users and media producers, (free) digital labour, and new regimes of user driven content production.
+Our Department is home to Europe’s first dedicated centre for the research of participatory culture (CenPaC) launched in 2017.
+The Centre builds on our existing strengths and expertise in the study of media audiences, users, fans and enthusiasts and examines the profound impact of the rise of forms of participation and engagements in media, music, sports and politics.
+Focusing on phenomena at the heart of digital culture and convergence media, work by our experts examines forms of effect, enthusiasm and fandom (as well as of dislike and ‘anti fandom’), prosumption and producers, new textual forms and user generated content arising out of the eroding boundaries between media users and media producers, (free) digital labour, and new regimes of user driven content production.